Keeper-Security/keeper-sdk-dotnet/PowerCommander/README.md

     ```
     copies all records in the current Keeper folder to the folder with name 'Shared Folder'

-8. List all enterprise users
+8. Get detailed information about a folder
     ```
+    PS > Get-KeeperFolder 'Shared Folder'
+    ```
+    or using the alias
+    ```
+    PS > kgetfolder 'b3TMAYfOWJqNxeLjlA6v_g'
+    ```
+    where `b3TMAYfOWJqNxeLjlA6v_g` is the Folder UID

+    You can also use a path:
+    ```
+    PS > Get-KeeperFolder '/Shared Folder/SubFolder'
+    ```

+9. List all enterprise users
+    ```
     PS > Get-KeeperEnterpriseUser
     ```

-9. Create a new Managed Company
+10. Create a new Managed Company
     ```
     PS> New-KeeperManagedCompany -Name "Company Name" -PlanId enterprisePlus -Allocated 5
     ```

-10. Switch to a new Managed Company
+11. Switch to a new Managed Company
     ```
     PS> switch-to-mc "Company Name"
     ```

-11. List deleted records in trash
+12. List deleted records in trash
     ```
     PS > Get-KeeperTrashList
     ```